Community School English Teaching

 Volunteer House

-Bathrooms are shared, have a shower and western style toilet.
-The water is cold but this shouldn’t be a problem as Cambodia is hot and humid all year-round!
-Volunteers are advised to bring their own toiletries from home as a lot of the products in Cambodia (for example shampoo and shower gel) have bleach in them, so it may be better to bring these kind of products from back home.
+The volunteer accommodation is basic.
+Bedrooms usually conform to a single-sex dorm-style setup, with up to 12 people per room.
+Volunteers are provided with air conditioning in the room and bed linen.
+Bathrooms at the volunteer accommodation are communal.
+There is no hot water, however, this shouldn’t be a problem as Cambodia is hot and humid all year round!
+The bathrooms are separate from the volunteer bedrooms.
+Volunteers are advised to bring their own toiletries.
+This is because a lot of the products in Cambodia (for example shampoo and shower gel) have bleach in them.
+For this reason, it may be better to bring these kinds of products from back home.

-The volunteer accommodation is located right next to where our local team live and on the same site to where we run our afternoon teaching programme.
+The Volunteer House is located on the same campus where our local coordinators live.
 Although volunteers have their own private space there is still the security of living next to our local team who can assist you if need be.
 It is also a great way to learn more about Cambodian culture and practise your new-found language skills!
+Most of our volunteer work in Cambodia is also based on the same grounds as the volunteer accommodation.

 Food & Beverages